sallycole/sallycole.github.io/about.md

 denotation: "see"
 notes: <span>Write any special notes you have in HTML using the span tag.</span>
 relatives:
-- relative: a relative
+- name: a relative
   url: internal link to related base if it exists
-- relative: a relative
+- name: a relative
   url: internal link to related base if it exists
 word_sums:
 - sum: e + Vide + ence